initialcommit-com/git-story/README.md

 Easily create video animations (.mp4) of your Git commit history, directly from your Git repo.

-## git-story is great for:
+## Use cases
 - Visualizing Git projects
 - Sharing desired parts of your workflow with your team
 - Creating animated Git videos for blog posts or YouTube
 - Helping newer developers learn Git

-## Features:
+## Features
-- Run a simple command in the terminal to generate a Git animation (.mp4) from your repo
+- Run a simple command in the terminal to generate a custom Git animation (.mp4) from your repo
-- Specify the commit to start animating from (default: `HEAD`)
+- Specify any commit id or ref to start animating from (default: `HEAD`)
-- Specify the number of commits to include (default: 8)
+- Specify the number of commits to include (default: `8`)
-- Ref labels included by default for HEAD, branch names, and tags
+- Ref labels are drawn by default for `HEAD`, branch names, and tags
 - Simple branching structures (1 or 2 branches)
 - Add custom branded intro/outro sequences if desired

-## Video Animation Example
+## Video animation example

 https://user-images.githubusercontent.com/49353917/168178222-583167f6-9e86-4e0b-a1ba-3a8c57aa3abe.mp4